ihlay/Arnejo---Network-Protocol-Analysis/README.md

 The quality po is not that clear, it's because of that compressor po.

 If you can't watch the video po.
-Here's a googledrive video link that I uploaded in my drive:
+Here's a googledrive video link and the wirehark captured that I uploaded in my drive:

 https://drive.google.com/drive/folders/1V4qaA3z3h7NUrztylpf3aa4kBMoDCCnm?usp=sharing